CesarRoldan99/CE888_CesarRoldan/Assignment2/README.txt

     This code corresponds to the load, split, and augment of the data, and the train, validation and test process of the pretrained model.

   VGG20_Model:
     Because the zip file of the trained model is huge, I will provide a text file containing a link to a downloadable zip file within my personal google drive.
+When downloaded,       just load the model and test it.
+IMPORTANT: In order to test the code, images should be processes with a resize (224, 224) and a rescaling (1.0/225).